 Customizing the Search UI in Our PDF Viewer Toolbar

-The PSPDFKit interface offers full-text search for your PDFs.
+The Nutrient interface offers full-text search for your PDFs.
 It lists the number of results for a given term, lets you walk through the results, and highlights all occurrences of the search term in the document.
 You could say that it pretty much behaves like your browser’s search feature.

-Try for Free Launch Demo
+Try for free Launch demo

 Search field